techs-sus/rojo-script/README.md

 ### Syntax error?

 If the output script doesn't run, it is my fault.
 Most likely, it means your model contains a unreasonably hard to implement data type.
 However, please create a github issue with the problem, as it is the only way I can fix it.

+#### TODO list

+Lua sandbox runtime:

+- add modules to NLS (use fione + yueliang (possibly even a luau bytecode runner))
+- add module security (as of now, its secure, but can be vulnerable to bad actors)